 “Digital enables us to build relationships with audiences over a longer period of time – with the end result often being an in-person visit further down the chain.”

 Does VR hold the key to a digital subscription service for museums?
 Or should institutions instead be looking to improve their over-the-top media services without restrictions and for the inclusivity of all?
-We’ll be discussing this and more at the MuseumNext XR Summit taking place virtually this July.
-Make sure you don’t miss out.
+We discuss this and more at the MuseumNext XR Summit.
+This is available on-demand here.